zakarum/coursera-data-clean-project/README.md

 How to Use
 ==================================================================
-Download the data set from link
+Download the data set from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, unzip to your working directory, and run the script.

 Reference
 ==================================================================
 Human Activity Recognition Using Smartphones Dataset